 At any stage, you may choose to hide a recommendation given to you.
 If you are unhappy with what has been written, you can always request a revision.

 If you can’t do a good job, turn them down

-You have probably worked with some amazing people in your career; if they asked, it would be easy to give them a glowing LinkedIn recommendation.
+You have probably worked with some fantastic people in your career.
+If they asked, it would be easy to give them a glowing LinkedIn recommendation.
 However, there may be people you don’t feel that way about.
 If you cannot give them an excellent recommendation, then please don’t write anything at all!

 Every recommendation you provide should be honest and truthful.
 Your name is on it, and you don’t want to be recommending poor performers as it reflects badly back on you.